This includes the privacy information applicable to our self-employed carers.

 You have the right to lodge a complaint with the Information Commissioner’s Office (ICO) if you feel your personal information has not been handled correctly.
 You can do this via ico.org.uk/concerns or by writing to: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

 Carer data protection

-Consolidated Healthcare Agencies Ltd, trading as Patricia White’s and Country Cousins, are the data controller in respect of your personal data.
+Country Cousins Homecare Agencies Limited, trading as Patricia White’s and Country Cousins, are the data controller in respect of your personal data.
 Under the Data Protection Act 2018 we are required to provide you with certain information about how we collect, store, share and retain your personal data.

 The purposes for which we will process your personal data (whether provided by you or third parties) are as follows:

 to assess your skills, suitability and eligibility to become a companion/carer;

 if you subsequently are accepted as one of our carers, to assist in introducing you to our clients;